Türkçe tanıtım sayfasına gitmek için buraya tıklayınız.

 Financial Times July 01,2012

 The New Turkish Commercial Code, approved by Turkish parliament , brings major changes and facilitates direct foreign investments.
-The new Turkish Commercial Code will be in effect in 2012.
+The new Turkish Commercial Code is in effect from 2012 on.
 You may learn more about the new commercial code here.

 ERNST & YOUNG: